German Spritz Cookies Recipe

 Preparation of German Spritz Cookies:

 Use your handheld electric mixer and beat the butter.
 Add sugar, vanilla sugar (or vanilla extract) and a pinch of salt to it.
-Mix flour with potato starch and sieve over the butter mixture.
+Mix flour with potato starch and sift over the butter mixture.
 Add the almonds and knead it all with your hands until the dough is nice and smooth.
 If the dough is too soft, place it for about one hour in the refrigerator.
 If it is still too soft, after you take it out, add some more flour mixed with potato starch to it.

 Fill your cookie press with the dough.
 Using the star insert, start to form letters or numbers.
 You also could use any other insert (with an opening in the center) to form other shapes.

 Or use a meat grinder that comes with a special attachment as I did.
-You can get it here in the States.

 Heat up your chocolate in a bain-marie (water bath) and then fill a decorating bag with the melted chocolate.
 Using the small open tip of the bag, decorate the German Spritz Cookies as you like.
 You could also use a brush to decorate the cookies with chocolate.
 Store the cookies in a tin box.
 Find more of Oma’s traditional German Christmas cookies recipes here.